rombert/talks/adaptTo2015/intro.md

 if you have multiple related entities so sometimes you simply do a drop/create of the database.
 Which is obviously slower.

-2. Mock-based tests work against a contract and not an implementation.
-In here we expect the data access object to behave in a certain way and we specify its behaviour in the test.
+2. Integration tests works against the implementation, so they may uncover issues which arise from the difference between contract and implementation.
 -->

 End-to-end testing